Will Many Be Saved?

 And (Casting the first stone) (John 8:7)

 In each case, it appears to me that the answer implies an "IF/THEN" conditional relationship, where an outcome (the "THEN" part) depends on a condition being met (the "IF" part).
 "IF something belongs to Caesar, THEN give it to him."
-"IF you know the what the Scripture prescribes for eternal life, THEN tell me."
+"IF you know the what the Scripture prescribes for eternal life, THEN tell me and do it."
 "IF somebody treats you like a neighbor, THEN he meets the Scriptural criterion."
 "IF somebody is without sin, THEN he is allowed to cast the first stone."

 In the context of Luke 13:25, IF the master has locked the door and you come late, THEN you won't be able to get in.

-What Jesus did NOT say is that there necessarily are, or will be, any like that.
-Maybe he thought the people who asked the question didn't really need to know!
+What Jesus did NOT say is that there necessarily are, have been, or will be any like that.
+Maybe he thought the people who asked the question didn't really need to know, and should focus on minding their own business!

 Matthew 25:31-46 is often cited as an argument that many people will be thrown into "everlasting fire, prepared for the devil and his angels," but here again, the conditional situation is implied.
 "IF you didn't feed me, or IF you didn't give me anything to drink, or IF you didn't take me in, or IF you didn't give me anything to wear, or IF you didn't visit me while sick or in prison, THEN. you will be thrown into "everlasting fire."